sgunonu/DataSafe/LabGuide100000.md

 ## Part 8.
 Mask Sensitive Data with Oracle Data Safe

 ### Step 1:
-1. Open SQL Developer and login as HCM1 User
+1. Open SQL Developer and login as **HCM1** user.
 2. Run the following script:
 'SELECT * FROM SUPPLEMENTAL_DATA;'
-3. Notice that you are seeing Payment Account Number, this sensitive data was discovered in **Data Discovery**.View the Account number for TAXPAYER_ID 173-14-3494.
+3. Notice that you are seeing Payment Account Number, this sensitive data was discovered in **Data Discovery**.
+View the Account number for TAXPAYER_ID 173-14-3494.<br/>
 ![](./images/8.1.1.png " ")<br/>

 ### Step 2: